yihantan18/yihantan18/README.md

 # 💫 About Me:
-I'm Tan Yi Han, a first-year Computer Science student at the University of Manchester 🇬🇧.
+I'm Tan Yi Han, a second-year Computer Science student at the University of Manchester 🇬🇧.
 I enjoy solving real-world problems with code, and I'm passionate about building creative and efficient software solutions.
 Currently looking for **summer internship opportunities** to apply my skills in Python, Java, and full-stack web development.